-In 2018, The American College of Gastroenterology published guidelines on the management of Crohn disease in adults.
-The College gave a strong recommendation based on a moderate level of evidence that fecal calprotectin is a helpful test that should be considered to differentiate the presence of inflammatory bowel disease from irritable bowel syndrome.
+In 2018, The American College of Gastroenterology (ACG) published guidelines on the management of Crohn disease in adults.
+The College gave a strong recommendation based on a moderate level of evidence that fecal calprotectin is a helpful test that should be considered to differentiate the presence of inflammatory bowel disease (IBD) from irritable bowel syndrome (IBS).
 A summary statement without a recommendation indicated that fecal calprotectin measurements may have an adjunctive role in monitoring disease activity.
+A 2021 ACG guideline on the management of IBS likewise suggests evaluating fecal calprotectin (or fecal lactoferrin) and C reactive protein (CRP) in patients without alarm features and with suspected IBS and diarrhea symptoms to rule out IBD (Strong recommendation; moderate quality of evidence for fecal calprotectin).